auth0/docs/articles/metadata/index.md

 Auth0 allows you to store **metadata**, or data related to each user that has not come from the identity provider.
 There are two kinds of metadata:

 * **user_metadata**: stores user attributes, such as user preferences, that don't impact a user's core functionality;
-* **app_metadata**: stores user attributes, such as a support plan, security roles, or access control groups, which can impact a user's core functionality, such as how an application functions and/or what the user can access.
+* **app_metadata**: stores information such as a user's support plan, security roles, or access control groups, which can impact a user's core functionality, such as how an application functions and/or what the user can access.

 Please note that: